 Whichever color you opt for, every variation of bell pepper is both low in carbs and high in nutrients.
 Work this versatile veggie into stir fries, pastas, salads, and more to reap a host of nutritional benefits with minimal impact on your carb intake.
-Tip: While all bell peppers are virtually identical carb-wise, red bell peppers are the highest in antioxidants.

 One of those rare below-ground veggies to boast a low carb count, onions may also help lower blood pressure and cholesterol.
 While onions are rarely consumed in excess because of their intense flavor, keep in mind that onions are higher in sugar than many other low-carb vegetables.

 Scientific research is continuing to unearth the numerous health benefits of mushrooms.
 For those seeking to enhance a low-carb diet, mushrooms are not only nutrient-dense, but they also pack just two grams of carbs per serving.

 In addition to being hydrating, nutritious, and famously low in calories, celery also offers one of the lowest carb counts of any food.
 With just one gram of digestible carbohydrates per serving, this versatile veggie is a terrific asset for those hoping to kick-start a healthy eating plan.

 One of our favorite low-carb vegetables, artichokes also contain a substance called inulin, which acts as a prebiotic and helps to promote gut health.
 To experience all that this delicious veggie has to offer, here’s a quick guide on how to eat one.